skotov/complexity/README.md

 The final AVV for node A is the sum of each node's contribution (including the contribution from A itself aka `m = 0`)

 ### Calculate AVC for the graph
 Once we have a list of all AVV values for each node in the graph, the AVC is a simple sum of all unique AVVs.
-The program uses a `Set()` to dedupe values and sums across them to produce the AVC.
+This is done in the function called `getAVC()`, which takes the same input as `getAVVs()` - a list of tuples that represent the edges of a graph.
+The function `getAVC()` first calls `getAVVs()`.
+It then takes the result of this call and dedupes the resulting values.
+It then calculates the AVC by summing together the unique values.